55 PROVEN TIPS FOR IMPROVING YOUR PODIATRY MARKETING STRATEGY

 If that’s your situation, don’t take it personally or feel like a failure.
 Remember, almostevery success comes on the heels of failed efforts.
 After all, that’s how we, as humans, learn and improve.

 Keep that mindset as you determine what hasn’t been working for you and what you can do differently as you go forward.
+Yes, your practice’s marketing strategy absolutely must be carefully prepared.

+At the same time, even the best-laid plans of mice and men (and doctors) go awry.
 So, you need to be flexible and willing to modify your strategy (when needed).

 That doesn’t necessarily mean, however, that you need to completely scrap everything and start all over.
 You will almost certainly see things that are working for you.